laperlej/zellij-choose-tree/README.md

 ## Usage

 - Up/Down k/j arrow keys to navigate
-- Left/Right h/l to fold/unfold sessions and reveal it's tabs
+- Left/Right h/l to fold/unfold sessions to reveal tabs
 - `x` to delete selected session
 - `Enter` to switch to selected session or tab
 - `1-9` `A-Z` to switch to session or tab without navigating